 - Now, I know you’re reading this kind of questioning the eye cream before Differin step.
 I do it because I want to keep the product out of my eyes.
 I read somewhere that it was important to protect all the ‘holes’ in your face (eyes, nostrils and lips) from the medication and I didn’t want to take chances finding out why.
 So before I apply my Differin gel I moisturize with my eye cream and use my lip mask.

 And that’s it!
 Sometimes I finish up with my favorite moisturizer, sometimes I don’t.
 It depends on the day.
 My experience with Differin has been a bit of a challenge at times but so far so good!
 Because I wanted to do my best to keep this post from being crazy incredibly long, I’m turning my Differin experience into a two part mini series.
-So check back in next week for my full review and results!
+So check back for my full review and results!
+And you can read my most recent Differin update after almost 8 months of use here.